 Mary's fiancé Sam Loomis, the detective hired by her boss, and her sister Lila all begin to investigate her disappearance, bringing further intrusions for Norman and his mother to deal with in their own way.

 Many thanks for reading my review of Psycho by Robert Bloch.
-I'll be back on Friday.
-In the meantime, please share your thoughts in the comments section below.
+Please share your thoughts in the comments section below.

-If you’ve enjoyed this review, you might be interested in reading my review of The Oxford Book of Victorian Ghost Stories here.
-Or you might like to take a look at my review of Father of the Bride here.
+If you’ve enjoyed this review, you might be interested reading in my review of The Oxford Book of Victorian Ghost Stories.

-If you fancy something different, you might like to take a chance on my review of magician by Raymond E Feist here.
+If you fancy something different, you might like to take a chance on my review of magician by Raymond E Feist.